Fill the form and we will call you

 All of our stainless steel products are produced from high quality, thick gauge stainless steel.
 You can feel the quality of craftsmanship and materials the minute you touch the products.
 Although stainless steel is frequently associated with designs that reflect an industrial design aesthetic, stainless steel can serve equally well as a counterbalance when introduced into more complicated design work.

 Our gunmetal gray finish is a polished finish applied to a fine quality zinc alloy base.
 The result is a timeless, elegant appearance that lends itself to projects where quiet sophistication is called for.
-The inclusion products in our gunmetal gray finish can be selected to successfully compliment other cabinet hardware or may be used as stand-alone pieces that harmonize on a quieter level.
+The inclusion products in our gunmetal gray finish can be selected to successfully complement other cabinet hardware or may be used as stand-alone pieces that harmonize on a quieter level.

 Osborne replicates the original copper-and-tin recipe that is used to create beautiful bronze by applying a faultless bronze finish over a fine quality zinc based alloy that results in a product that is both attractive and durable.
 This allows us to offer products with all of the luxury of bronze but without the extreme weight that is usually associated with bronze products.